postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-searching.md

 **Note**: You can use a keyboard shortcut to access Find.
 Windows and Linux users: **CTRL+SHIFT+f**.
 Mac users: **CMD+SHIFT+f**.

 <h3 id="determine">Determine search settings</h3>
-You can set search settings to:
+You can set search settings to refine search expressions, indicate where to search, filter search results, and navigate search results.
-* Refine search expressions
-* Indicate where to search
-* Filter search results
-* Navigate search results

 <h4 id="refine">Refine search settings</h4>
 You can refine your search expression by selecting a regular expression or ignore case.